September 25th, 2018 | Julia Braime

-Always a very special date in the Brides Up North diary, we’ll be at the absolutely splendiferous Capesthorne Hall, Cheshire, this Sunday 8th October 2017, 11am till 3pm, FREE ENTRY to bring our lovely Brides Up North readers a huge dose of wedding pretty.
+Always a very special date in the Brides Up North diary, we’ll be kicking off our October run of events at the absolutely stunning Capesthorne Hall, Cheshire, on Sunday 7th October 2018 , from 11am till 2pm, FREE ENTRY, to bring our lovely Brides Up North readers a huge dose of wedding pretty.

 Brace yourselves for the beautiful!

-Not only have we 30 of the region’s very best wedding suppliers in attendance, with every detail covered from delicious desserts to dream dresses (seriously, you should see these dresses), via vintage motors, shooting star photographers, fabulous florals, love lights, diamonds and much more.
-Oooh yes… there’ll be diamonds (we insist upon it)!
+Not only have we 30+ of the region’s very best wedding suppliers in attendance, with every detail covered from delicious desserts to dream dresses (seriously, you should see these dresses), via star photographers, fabulous florals, love lights, live music and much, much more.
+Oooh yes… and there’ll be cake, we insist upon it!

 Venue already sorted?
 No worries!
 We cover every detail, so if you’ve wedmin to get done, we’d like to see you there!

-We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the brand new issue of UNVEILED Magazine.
-As an extra treat, each Media Pack comes with a complimentary invitation for two to The National Wedding Show at Manchester Central, worth a cool £40!
+We’re giving away up to 150 free Bride To Be media packs, filled with glossy magazines and little treats from Brides Up North, as well as the BRAND NEW issue of UNVEILED Magazine.
 As demand is high, to pick up your VIP media pack all you need to do is pre-register using the form below.
 While stocks last.

 Capesthorne Hall is a beautiful, family-owned stately home which can be yours exclusively for your dream wedding day.
 Set in 100 acres of the beautiful picturesque Cheshire countryside, this truly unique venue overlooks three lakes and stunning formal gardens.
 Capesthorne’s grounds and elegant rooms make it a perfect venue for your dream wedding at any time of the year.

-The Hall and Lakeside Wing (both available to view this Sunday) are offered on an exclusive basis giving you your own stately home for the day.
+The Hall and newly refurbished for 2018 Lakeside Wing (both available to view this Sunday) are offered on an exclusive basis giving you your own stately home for the day.

 The Drawing Room with its magnificent chandeliers and Italian paintings is used for Civil Ceremonies.
 The Queen Anne room, with its ornate fireplace, is used for Wedding Breakfasts and the Saloon is a beautiful room for drinks receptions and leads out onto the Terrace and West Lawn.